arangoml/dgl-adapter/README.md

             "features": "user_age",  # 1) you can specify a string value for attribute renaming "label": label_tensor_to_2_column_dataframe,  # 2) you can specify a function for user-defined handling, as long as the function returns a Pandas DataFrame
         },
-        # 3) You can specify set of strings if you want to preserve the same PyG attribute names for the node/edge type
+        # 3) You can specify set of strings if you want to preserve the same DGL attribute names for the node/edge type
         "game": {"features"} # this is equivalent to {"features": "features"}
     },
     "edgeTypes": {